 Course materials are provided to each student at no additional charge.
 As a new student, you will receive access to course materials in August for your first two classes; we are providing a tablet instead of course binders.
 All of your materials will be accessed electronically via the device and the course website.

-The Wisconsin School of Business Library has 40 desktop computers which are connected to printers at the circulation desk on the main floor.
-In addition, the Business Library has 25 laptop computers that can function either as a Mac or a PC.
-They can be checked out at the circulation desk for up to three days.
+The Wisconsin School of Business Learning Commons has 50 desktop computers which are connected to printers.
+The library also has over 25 laptops that can run both Mac and Windows Operating Systems, these devices can be checked out at the circulation desk for up to three days.

 Most UW-Madison students own computers, but you also have free use of more than 1,000 computers in 19 campus computer labs, on-the-go access with over 120 computer kiosks in many popular campus locations, and over 600 wireless laptops that can be checked out from multiple campus locations.